mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ---
-title: A case study of a web-based control panel with TangoJS
+title: A case study of a web-based control panel built with TangoJS
 subtitle: subtitle
 author:
     - Michał Liszcz